rebelsky/csc151/outlines/bodies/recursion-basics.md

     * *repetition*: the ability to do something multiple times;
     * *input* and *output*: the ability to get and report values.
+    * *basic values and operations*: the things we can work with
+    * *sequencing* choosing the order in which we do things
 * We've already seen how to do all of these things.
 * Examples of repetition from baking:
     * Stir the mix 50 times